-Cancer Biology courses (3) CBIO 820 Cellular and Molecular Mechanisms of Signal Transduction in Cancer: Colloquium 2 CBIO 830 CBIO 870 Analysis of Scientific Papers 1 Other Department courses (39) ANAT 845 Graduate Histology 3 ANAT 868 Advanced Developmental Biology 2 BCHM 808 Methods for Analyzing Biomolecules 3 BCHM 922 Advanced Molecular Genetics 3 BCHM 923 Protein Structure and Function 3 BIOS 714 Fundamentals of Biostatistics I 3 BIOS 717 Fundamentals of Biostatistics II 3 DN 884 Diet, Physical Activity & Cancer 3 MICR 805 Teaching in Higher Education 3 MICR 808 Immunology 3 PATH 803 Stem Cell Biology 2 PATH 804 Selected Topics in Signal Transduction 1 PATH 806 Epigenetics 2 PHCL 761 General Principles of Pharmacology 1 PHCL 765 Chemotherapy 1 PHSL 843 Physiology of Disease 3 Course in fundamentals of biostatistics and/or informatics.
+Course List Code Title Hours Cancer Biology courses CBIO 820 Cellular and Molecular Mechanisms of Signal Transduction in Cancer: Colloquium 2 CBIO 880 Advanced Topics in Cancer Research 1-5 Other Department courses ANAT 845 Graduate Histology 3 ANAT 868 Advanced Developmental Biology 2 BCHM 808 Methods for Analyzing Biomolecules 3 BCHM 922 Advanced Molecular Genetics 3 BCHM 923 Protein Structure and Function 3 BIOS 714 Fundamentals of Biostatistics I 3 BIOS 717 Fundamentals of Biostatistics II 3 DN 884 Diet, Physical Activity & Cancer 3 MICR 805 Teaching in Higher Education 3 MICR 808 Immunology 3 PATH 803 Stem Cell Biology 2 PATH 804 Selected Topics in Signal Transduction 1 PATH 806 Epigenetics 2 PHCL 761 General Principles of Pharmacology 1 PHCL 765 Chemotherapy 1 PHSL 843 Physiology of Disease 3 Course in fundamentals of biostatistics and/or informatics.

 - Continued attendance at the KUCC seminar (minimum 75% required determined by sign-in) in both the Fall and Spring semesters after completing 5 semesters of CBIO 850 Cancer Center Seminar.